 Must Try Blogging Apps

-So, every other Friday, I alternate between posting a featured blogger or a post about blogging with my tips and strategies.
+So, Friday’s are reserved for my posts about blogging with my personal experiences, tips, and strategies.
 This week, I want to talk about my must have apps as well as other recommendations from the Twitter community.

 I will also admit that I do the majority of my blogging on my phone.
 As a blind blogger, it’s actually easier for me to do everything from my iPhone then switch back and forth between my phone and laptop.
 It’s also partly because I could use a new computer, but mostly, I just prefer my phone.

 All the Socials

 This kind of goes without say that if you’re a blogger and you want to promote and share your content, you need the social media apps.

 The social media apps I use the most are Twitter, Pinterest, Instagram, and Facebook.
 To be fair, my Facebook page for my blog isn’t really a priority.
 I’ve found more success with the other social media platforms in terms of blogging.

 I differ from a lot of bloggers that I know, because I don’t use one app to post from; I go to each individual app and do my blog sharing.
 I know there are a ton of great apps that can handle it all, but I prefer to go in and do it all myself.
 I’m a bit of a control freak, and I haven’t found an app that I completely love in terms of helping me schedule and post for blog.
 I’m also fairly frugal, and I hate paying for apps unless I’m 100% sure it’s going to be worth it.
 I know a lot of bloggers who have great recommendations though, so I’m sure I’ll be trying out more apps with the rest of you.